aspiringsecurity/Medical-Counselor/README.md

 NFT creation and management.

-## Chainlink Blockchain
+## Chainlink Blockchain with Lens Protocol for off-chain, on-chain data analytics, Magic SDK for Medication Log dapp

-- Chainlink User Analytics for tabulation, organization and validation
+- Chainlink and lens User Analytics for tabulation, organization and validation

-- Chainlink User Security for doctors and patients
+- Chainlink and lens User Security for doctors and patients

-- Chainlink Medication Log dapp module
+- Chainlink and Magic SDK Medication Log dapp module

 - We are utilizing Chainlink VRF as follows: